microsoft/BotFramework-WebChat/.github/ISSUE_TEMPLATE/question.md

 ---

 <!--
-🚨 We generally do not answer questions on GitHub. 🚨
+🚨 We generally do not answer implementation questions on GitHub. 🚨

 Please submit your question to https://stackoverflow.com/questions/tagged/botframework